AdobeDocs/experience-platform.en/help/edge-network-server-api/error-handling.md

 * Errors: issues that occurred while processing the request, but did not cause the entire request to be rejected (eg. a non-critical upstream failure).
 * Warnings: messages from upstream services which could signal that a partial processing of the request occurred.

-When encountering non-fatal errors (excluding warnings), the Edge Network Gateway will change the response status to `207 Multi-Status`.
+When encountering non-fatal errors (excluding warnings), the [!DNL Server API] will change the response status to `207 Multi-Status`.

 Warnings, on the other hand, are mostly informative, as they generally represent a potentially transient condition, which did not impact the request to full extent.
 One example here is a partial profile read in the segmentation engine, in which case the accuracy is impacted to some degree, but the functionality is still delivered.